chrisjvargo/gdelt/README.md

 # gdeltissues
 A list of GDELT themes that taken together broadly represent "issues."
+To access the list, see GDELT Issues.ipynb